 Newton's law of universal gravitation discloses that the quality of the gravitational force between two bodies is a component of their masses and the separation between them.
-This law also expresses that the gravitational attraction force's direction is along the line joining the two bodies.
+This law also expresses that the gravitational attraction force's direction is joining the two bodies.

 The Earth and Moon are held together by gravitational attraction adjusted at the basic center point of gravity by an equivalent and opposite centrifugal force.
 Away from the center of gravity, the gravitational forces' quality changes as the separation to the Moon shifts.
 The centrifugal force, nonetheless, stays consistent wherever on Earth.
 Subsequently, aside from the center point of gravity, the gravitational and centrifugal forces are not the same, and this variation makes a remaining force.
 These three forces are portrayed in the indicated diagram below.

 If an extremely deep sea totally covered the Earth, this remaining force would follow up on the water and produce two bulges, one on the side facing the Moon and one on the Earth's contrary side.

 The next graph shows the Earth and Moon as seen from over the North Pole.
 An observer under the water on the Earth at position 1 is underneath one of the water bulges and would encounter a high tide.
 A quarter of a revolution later, at position 2, where the original water level has been depressed, the low tide would be seen.
 The high tide, low tide sequence repeats as the observer moves around through points 3 and 4.

 The Earth-Sun system is also dependent upon similar gravitational and centrifugal forces; however, they have not exactly a large portion of the lunar-related forces' strength because of the Sun's more distance.
 As an outcome, the sun-related residual forces and coming about bulges are correspondingly smaller.